 I am a Person-Centered therapist who understands that the therapeutic relationship between therapist and client is the most important factor in successful growth, change and healing.
 Clients usually see me as being genuine, empathetic and having unconditional positive regard for them.
 I focus on the particular needs and issues that clients bring to me and from that base we design together a unique treatment approach that is suited to their situation, issues, age, personality, and preferences.

 Hakomi works with experiences (rather than memories) in present time, exploring in a gentle way, a person's spontaneous behavior, such as reactions, habits and impulses.
 These are the most true expression of a person's self.
 The therapist examines the client’s behavior and find's clues about the history and beliefs which created the need for that behavior.
 Then the client and therapist explore how the history and beliefs limit and control what the client can and cannot experience.
 Both client and therapist assume states of mindfulness when working together in this method, allowing the client's core beliefs to surface with ease and authenticity, as the therapist assists in supplying the client with missing experiences.

-Sophie Cattier has been my Hakomi trainer for the past three years and I would highly recommend her if you would like to try out the Hakomi method.
-She practices from her offices in Lausanne and Bex.
+Sophie Cattier has been my Hakomi trainer and I would highly recommend her if you would like to try out the Hakomi method from her offices in Lausanne and Bex.

 The Psychodynamic approach is effective when there are unresolved and unprocessed emotions connected to an experience in the client's past, which interfere in the client's present ability to be clear in responses and reactions.
 My assistance to a client may be to help them access and then express and release emotions which have been repressed for reasons which may no longer be valid in present time.
 A technique that I use to help clients clear these emotions from the memories is the Emotional Freedom Technique (EFT), commonly called Tapping.
 I have had excellent results with this technique.